Analog Man presents KING OF TONE overdrive pedal

 On the left is King of Tone pedal number 1, used by Brad Whitford on Aerosmith's late 2003 and 2004 tours of the USA.
 Click on the picture for more info.
 He was still using it when I saw his board in 2006.
 Other early users of this pedal were Mark Karan, Dave Malone from The Radiators, Steve Kimock, Andy Powell and Ben Granfelt of Wishbone Ash , and Al and Chuck from moe.
-Also Sid McGinnis has been using it on the David Letterman show, and likes running it in front of his wah sometimes for a really cool tone when they play some Clapton tunes.
+Also Sid McGinnis was using it on the David Letterman show, and likes running it in front of his wah sometimes for a really cool tone when they play Clapton tunes.
 I sent Sid several chips to try (he loves tweeking!) and he likes the TS-808's JRC4558D chip in his KoT with his 50s Strats and Teles into his tweed amps.
 On the right is part of Dave Malone's pedalboard from January 2004, with the King of Tone nestled between his old reliable TS9/808 and Analog Man Clone Chorus.
 The KoT works great along with a tube screamer for some extra drive and thickness.
 Click on it for some more pictures of him from the show.

 In spring 2004 Noel Gallagher from Oasis got one and is using it a lot along with his mini bicomp and DD-6 with high cut mod.
 Scott Coney from the George Jones band was lucky to score a used one and it replaced his KLON.
 John Rzeznik of the Goo Goo Dolls got one in early 2006 and I hope to see it on tour promoting his new CD.
 John said It's amazing, I love the articulation I still get even though it's distorted (heavy but not metal) and the boost is perfect for solos.
 Rontrose Heathman of the Supersuckers told me he loves his ver2 KoT pedal that he got for Christmas.
 John Platania has been using his Ver2 KoT pedal with Van Morrison and Chip Taylor among his other projects.
 Toshihiro Sumitomo of the Japanese band BLUESTONE COMPANY has been using his KoT Ver4 for his awesome slide guitar work on tour along with Chris Duarte.
 He is also using our AR20DL analog delay and TS808/silver pedals.
 David Bryson from Counting Crows loves his and got a second one for the studio.
 Pat Travers has one for studio use, he does not use dirt boxes for live playing though.
 Rogers Stevens of Blind Melon got a KoT from us in 2007 and says he pretty much left it on all the time since getting it, recording their new album.
 Shayne Hill from Sawyer Brown used a V2 KoT for three years, then got a Ver4 in late 2007.
 He wrote: I think I have owned every pedal made Mike, and this KoT Ver4 is far and away my favorite overdrive ever..... period. .
-Phil Caivano is using his KoT with Monster Magnet, he says it sounds killer with his SUPRO amps.
+Phil Caivano is using his KoT with Monster Magnet, he says it sounds killer with his SUPRO amps and also runs it with our TS9/808/Silver mod.
 Kenny Wayne Shepherd got one from me on the Experience Hendrix tour and it was steadily on his pedalboard in 2008 and still on it today, plus he's using it in the studio.
 He used it all over his 2011 album How I Go, Kenny said it sounded awesome through his Tweed Twin reissue and two Dumble amps that he used.
 I brought Doyle Bramhall II a KoT when I saw Kenny in '08 and Doyle was using it on his Arc Angels tour in 2009.

 Luther Dickinson joined the Black Crowes for their 2008